 It’s a good idea to practice using a heavier cotton cord.
-Then once you get the hang of it, you can use different sizes of twine or cord.
-I loved using twine to coordinate with my linen napkins and colorful glassware.
+Then once you get the hang of it, you can use different sizes of twine or cord depending on the size of the glass bottles or jars you’ll be using.
+I loved the idea of using twine to coordinate with my linen napkins and colorful glassware.
 But I started using macrame cord, which made it much easier.

 First, gather your materials for making a glass jar sling